isomerpages/moe-bukittimahpri/_cca/Uniformed Groups/Scouts.md

 ---
 # Scouts
 <p align="justify">
-Guided by the Scout Law and Promise, scouting at our school offers a stimulating environment that develops both intellectual and physical skills.
-Scouts learn essential life skills such as First Aid, outdoor cooking, and camping.
-Our weekly sessions focus on character building, aiming to cultivate disciplined, adaptable, and resilient team players.</p>
+Guided by the Scout Promise and Law, Scouting at BTPS provides students with opportunities to develop character, responsibility, and care for others.
+Through hands-on activities such as First Aid, outdoor cooking, camping, and community service, scouts build practical life skills while learning to contribute positively to their school and the wider community.&nbsp;</p>
 <p align="justify">
-Scouts also have opportunities to take on leadership roles through positions such as Sixer or Assistant Sixer, leading teams of six members.
-In recognition of their exceptional leadership and contributions, two of our scout leaders were honored with the Akela Award in 2024, the highest accolade for Cub Scouts in Singapore.</p>
+Weekly sessions help students develop discipline, adaptability, and resilience as they work together in teams and respond to challenges.
+Scouts learn to support one another, take initiative, and&nbsp;grow in&nbsp;confidence through shared experiences and outdoor learning.&nbsp;</p>
 <p align="justify">
-Through practical skill-building, we prepare our scouts for real-life situations.
-Service to others fosters a sense of pride and community contribution.
-Additionally, recreational sports and activities provide a fun way for scouts to bond, enjoy themselves, and create lasting memories with their peers.</p>
+Leadership responsibilities within the troop&nbsp;provide&nbsp;opportunities for students to guide and support their peers, strengthening their sense of responsibility and empathy.
+Through Scouting, students are nurtured to become&nbsp;confident&nbsp;team players who lead with care and purpose.</p>

 ![](/images/CCA/25_scouts_02.png)<br>
 ![](/images/CCA/25_scouts_01.png)<br>